Replicable-MARL/MARLlib/GRF/README.md

 - CNN + LSTM
 - CNN + UPDeT

-Note: although there is no partial observation setting in Google Football, We still provide the standard [**CNN + popular recurrent architecture**] here.
+Note: although there is POMDP setting in Google Football, We still provide the standard [**CNN + popular recurrent architecture**] here.